bmaltais/kohya_ss/README.md

 - [Git](https://git-scm.com/download/win)
 - [Visual Studio 2015, 2017, 2019, and 2022 redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)

+### Containers
+Notably, the setup scripts will not use a Python virtual environment if it detects a container environment and will opt to use the system-installed Python.

+At this time, containers are recommended to use the launcher.py method for installation recommended here: [Bypass Python, Python TK, and Git install checks](#bypass-some)

+For running the containers it is recommended to use launcher.py as the entrypoint with the `-x` option to skip all installation steps and run the GUI.
+The [GUI CLI arguments](#command-line-arguments) can be used in addition to this.

 ### Runpod
 Follow the instructions found in this discussion: https://github.com/bmaltais/kohya_ss/discussions/379